 - gathering behavior program data to determine appropriate program implementation.

 - involvement in programming at residential, work sites and other venues.

-Persons who meet or will meet the educational requirements within a reasonable time may gain experience by, under the direct supervision of a trained QIDP, assist the QIDP in collating information and drafting paperwork associated with performing QIDP-related activities.
-However, only QIDPs on the Department's QIDP database can be assigned QIDP responsibilties (e.g., completing or signing QIDP-required paperwork).
+Persons who meet educational requirements within a reasonable time may gain experience under the direct supervision of a trained QIDP, assist the QIDP in collecting or collating consumer-related information and assisting in the drafting of paperwork associated with QIDP-related activities.
+However, only QIDPs on the Department's QIDP database can be assigned full QIDP responsibilties (e.g., conducting ISP meetings, assessing consumer progress toward goals, completing and approving QIDP-required paperwork, etc.).

 Job & Educational Requirements

 The QIDP Course Coordinator must complete a Checklist A for each employee who is to perform the duties of a QIDP.
 A copy of the QIDP's resume and degree transcripts must be attached to the Checklist A. The resume should indicate the dates and locations where the QIDP worked directly with or was involved with people with developmental disabilities.

 In addition to one year of experience supporting or interacting with persons with developmental disabilities, a QIDP must have one of the following educational credentials: